NielOk/NielOk/README.md

 In the past, I've worked for startups on infrastructure for personalized healthcare, multimodal AI for product sales material generation, and automation of market research through the use of agentic digital twins.

-Current answering some of my burning questions about learning systems with (temporarily) closed source research.
+I also experiment with learning systems and machine reasoning with (temporarily) closed source research.

 If you want to chat, my email is nielok@stanford.edu
 <!--